-3/14 Di 4/14 N' 6/14 Di 7/14 Di 11/14 N' Agency riority Request Explanation Location 4/14 N° 6/14 Di 7/14 Di 11/14 N° NYPL /14 Create a new, or renovate or upgrade an existing public library Provide funding for a ramp or other means of accessibility at the Yorkville Branch Library.
-6/14 DI 7/14 DI 9/14 DI 11/14 N DPR /14 Other requests for park, building, or access improvements Provide funding to repair, restore, and design the entire Esplanade including the piling on the lower level between 60th and 125th Streets, and install below ground infrastructure to expand water access along the entire Esplanade.
-7/14 DI 9/14 DI 11/14 N' NYPL /14 Create a new, or renovate or upgrade an existing public library Providing funding for a new HVAC system at the Webster and Yorkville Branch Libraries.
-9/14 DI DPR /14 Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) Provide funding to redesign and renovate Ruppert as a whole, including the installation of new irrigation to improve and expand planting areas.
-11/14 N DPR /14 Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) Provide funding to redesign and renovate John Jay Park as a whole.
-DPR /14 Other street trees and forestry services requests Install tree guards where missing from or when new trees go in and extend the tree pit where needed.
-12/14 DI NYPL 1/14 Create a new, or renovate or upgrade an existing public library Upgrade electrical system at Webster Branch Library.
-DPR 2/14 Other requests for park, building, or access improvements Fund a fully built Park along the East River between 60th and 63rd Streets on the Esplanade including future phases 2B & 3 of Andrew Haswell Green Park.
-East River Esplanade 60th St 63rd St 13/14 DI DPR 3/14 Other requests for park, building, or access improvements Fund the return of the Queensboro Oval to the community for year round public use.
-York Ave 59th St 60th St
+Priority Agency Request Explanation Location 5/17 NYPL Create a new, or renovate or upgrade an existing public library Provide funding for a ramp or other means of accessibility at the Yorkville Branch Library.
+7/17 DPR Other requests for park, building, or access improvements Provide funding to repair, restore, and design the entire Esplanade including the piling on the lower level between 60th and 125th Streets, and install below ground infrastructure to repair the urgent needs for seawall repair in order to expand water access along the entire Esplanade.
+9/17 DPR Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) Provide funding to redesign and renovate Ruppert as a whole, including the installation of new irrigation to improve and expand planting areas.
+10/17 DPR Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) Provide funding to redesign and renovate John Jay Park as a whole.
+12/17 DPR Other street trees and forestry services requests Install tree guards where missing from or when new trees go in and extend the tree pit where needed.
+14/17 NYPL Create a new, or renovate or upgrade an existing public library Providing funding for a new HVAC system at the Webster and Yorkville Branch Libraries.
+15/17 NYPL Create a new, or renovate or upgrade an existing public library Upgrade electrical system at Webster Branch Library.
+16/17 DPR Other requests for park, building, or access improvements Fund a fully built Park along the East River between 60th and 63rd Streets on the Esplanade including future phase 3 of Andrew Haswell Green Park.
+East River Esplanade 60th St 60th St 17/17 DPR Other requests for park, building, or access improvements Fund the return of the Queensboro Oval to the community for year round public use.
+York Ave 59th St 59th St

-CS NYPL Create a new, or renovate or upgrade an existing public library Provide funding for rooftop repairs for the East 67th Street Library.
+00 ND/DI CS NYPL Create a new, or renovate or upgrade an existing public library Provide funding for rooftop repairs for the East 67th Street Library.
 CS NYPL Create a new, or renovate or upgrade an existing public library Provide funding for new HVAC systems at the 67th Street Branch Library.
 CS NYPL Create a new, or renovate or upgrade an existing public library Fund exterior rehabilitation of windows and replace where needed at the 96th Street Branch Library.
 CS NYPL Create a new, or renovate or upgrade an existing public library Fund the expansion of the Roosevelt Island Branch of the NYC Public Library.
+CS DPR Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) Fund a fully built Park along the East River between 60th and 63rd Streets on the Esplanade including phase 2B of Andrew Haswell Green Park.
+CS DPR Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) Fund the reconstruction of Honeylocust Park.
+CS NYPL NYPL DPR Create a new, or renovate or upgrade an existing public library Create a new, or renovate or upgrade an existing public library Create a new, or renovate or upgrade an existing public library Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) Fund exterior rehabilitation of windows and replace where needed at the 96th Street Branch Library.
+Fund the expansion of the Roosevelt Island Branch of the NYC Public Library.
+Fund a fully built Park along the East River between 60th and 63rd Streets on the Esplanade including phase 2B of Andrew Haswell Green Park.